SumitPatel-HQ/Lab/README.md

 mobile frontend config -> main and big
 -> geuture navigation in hook folder
--> Proper Modal container when clicked on image
+-> it swpiing modal container instead of image